- Employee relations play a crucial role in maintaining a positive relationship between the organization and its employees.

 - The human resource sector plays a strategic role of increasing the quality of work-life balance of its employees.

 To achieve a productive atmosphere – and an engaged company culture – you need to establish open communication with your employees.
-However, only 16 percent of employees feel connected and engaged at work, finds a new survey.
+However, only 16% of employees feel connected and engaged at work, finds a survey.

 Poor communication is bad for employee retention and recruitment, putting businesses at risk for high turnover rates.
 Employees might also fall short of assignments and deadlines, causing your company to suffer.

 Steve Adams, CEO of EmployeeChannel, noted that using modern technology solutions to communicate with your employees can help make sure that everyone is on the same page.
 It's crucial to take advantage of mobile, personalization, analytics and AI technologies to provide an employee-centric solution, he added.

 "Based upon our research and hundreds of conversations with HR and internal communication teams, we believe the most effective way to address employee engagement is to acknowledge that employee communication is the cornerstone of employee engagement, and to commit to improving employee communication using contemporary technologies," said Adams.